giodp2408/bigdata2020UTM/Unit1.md

 **Differentiate between stored data and moving data.**
 * The stored data are those that are structured and that are used for their analysis and for the generation of information.
 * Moving data is data that is being transmitted on a network.
 In addition, they are stored in different sources.

+### Fundamentals of Data Analysis

+**Define the meaning of data analysis.**

+The data analysis is responsible for examining a set of data in order to obtain conclusions to make decisions, or simply expand knowledge on various topics.